-The following patient services are offered to our members without charge due to the generosity of individual donors, corporate sponsors, receipt of grants and fundraising efforts of the Chapter.
+The following programs and services are offered to our members without charge due to the generosity of individual donors, corporate sponsors, receipt of grants and fundraising efforts of the American Parkinson Disease Association- Greater St. Louis Chapter.

 Aquatic Exercise Classes